RConsortium/S7/README.md

 At each level the search iteratively searches up the class vector for the object.

-I am not sure caching is really needed, most objects have very short class lists and the lookup is fast as each level should have relatively few items and we are using hashed environments.
+A potential optimization is caching based on the class names, but lookup should be fast even without this.

 ``` r
 text <- class_new("text", parent = "character", constructor = function(text) object_new(.data = text))